-Sheila Heen is a Lecturer on Law at Harvard Law School and a Founder of Triad Consulting.
-Sheila’s corporate clients include Apple, BAE Systems, HSBC, Tatweer of Dubai, Unilever, the Federal Reserve Bank, Pixar, Novartis, and numerous family businesses.
-She often works with executive teams, helping them to work through conflict, repair working relationships, and make sound decisions together.
+Heen is also a Founder of Triad Consulting Group, a corporate education and consulting firm that serves clients on six continents.
+Her corporate clients have included Pixar, Hugo Boss, the NBA, the Federal Reserve Bank, Ford, Novartis, Converse, American Express, and numerous family businesses.
+She often works with executive teams, helping them to work through conflict, repair working relationships and make sound decisions together.
 In the public sector she has also provided training for the New England Organ Bank, the Singapore Supreme Court, the Obama White House, and theologians struggling with disagreement over the nature of truth and God.
-Sheila has spent the last twenty years with the Harvard Negotiation Project, developing negotiation theory and practice.
-She specializes in particularly difficult negotiations – where emotions run high and relationships become strained.
-Sheila is co-author of the New York Times Business Bestseller, Difficult Conversations: How to Discuss What Matters Most (Penguin 2000), which has been named among 50 Psychology classics, and by Penguin as among the 75 most important books they have published.